DiogoF-Hub/Password-Breach-Detection/README.md

 ## **Planned Features**

 - **Random Line Insertion**: Functionality to insert entries at random positions within the database file for testing purposes. ✅
+- **Top 10 hashes**: Find the top 10 hashes that have been seen the most in breaches from the txt file.
 - **Streamlit Interface**: A user-friendly web interface for easier interaction.